Are you looking for a unique houseplant to add life and color to your home? Then, the Chinese Money Plant is a great ideal choice!

 Signs of Bad Potting Soil

 When selecting one for use with your Chinese Money Plant, spotting signs of poor-quality potting soil is key.
 Keep an eye out for excessive wood chips or bark, as these won’t break down easily, and overly sandy soils which lack the moisture and nutrients necessary for plant growth.
-If any of the indicators are visible, it’s wise to stay away because it will not have the good drainage that your plant needs.
+If any of the indicators are visible, it’s wise to stay away because it will not have the good drainage your plant needs.

 FAQs About the Chinese Money Plant